silkimen/cordova-plugin-advanced-http/README.md

 We made a few modifications to http-request.
 They can be found in a separate repo here: https://github.com/wymsee/http-request

-## Current Limitations
+## Cookies

-This plugin isn't equivalent to using XMLHttpRequest or Ajax calls in Javascript.
-For instance, the following features are currently not supported:

-- cookies support (a cookie set by a request isn't sent in subsequent requests)
+- a cookie set by a request isn't sent in subsequent requests
-- read content of error responses (only the HTTP status code and message are returned)

-Take this into account when using this plugin into your application.
+Take this into account when using this plugin in your application.

 ## License